tueimage/essential-skills/python-hints.md

 * Put spaces around every operator, e.g. `1 + 1 == 2`, `x = 3`, not `1+1==2` and `x=3`.
 * Do not put spaces around `=` when defining keyword arguments in functions, e.g. `translate_point(translation=[1, 2], point=[3, 4])`.
 * Put all `import` statements at the top of a file.
 It is best not to import packages within functions or classes.

+One additional convention is to have no lines longer than 79 characters.
+As a rule of thumb it is best to keep to this convention unless it hinders the readability of your code.

 ### Use doc strings